 5. Lessons Learned

-Being a group of four designers, we had to coordinate who takes over which tasks in order to avoid that something is done twice.
+Communications is Key Being a group of four designers, we had to coordinate who takes over which tasks in order to avoid that something is done twice.
 Knowing what the others in the team are currently working on and regularly exchanging information about the state of work formed the basis for our workflow.

-During the concept phase of the three different media’s narratives, it was revealed once again: Each medium (magazine, poster and app) needs the appropriate approach in order to be used in the best possible way.
+Different Media, Different Approaches During the concept phase of the three different media’s narratives, it was revealed once again: Each medium (magazine, poster and app) needs the appropriate approach in order to be used in the best possible way.